 Therefore, this implies that, the performance of small and medium enterprises in Zanzibar in large extent is influenced by the business management compare to other factors in the dataset.
 And the number of respondents show that the standard deviation of responses did not vary from the mean by more than 1.08930.
 The second variable have mean of 3.9625 show that number of respondents were agree that government policy have the impacts on influencing the performance of SMEs with the standard deviation of 1.11319.
 The third variable was market competition where the mean score was 3.9425 and the standard deviation of 1.23410, this implying that the market competition has impacts on influencing the performance of SMEs in Zanzibar.
 Moreover, the variable natural disaster and availability of capital seemed to have the same mean score of 3.7775 and same standard deviation of 1.15166, which means these factors has great impacts on the influencing the performance of SMEs in Zanzibar in the same extent.
+Where closer the result of Simon (2021)[29] mean of capital availability is 3.43 and standard deviation of 1.251, application of technology mean was 3.48 and standard deviation of 1.021.
 The analysis of the measurement of central tendency was described and well elaborated by using the table 5.